Alirezarahhmati/Amazon-Recommendation-system/README.md

-﻿Amazon Recommendation System
+# ﻿Amazon Recommendation System

-Course : Data Science Name : Alireza Rahmati Student Id : 400222038
+Course : Data Science Name : Alireza Rahmati

-Introduction:
+## Introduction:

 In the era of vast online marketplaces, creating effective recommendation systems is a paramount challenge to enhance user experience and engagement.
 This project focuses on constructing two distinct recommendation systems, namely content-based and user-based, for a dataset comprising approximately 2 million records from an online retail platform.